 Makybe Rise Primary School is committed to the continuation of essential teaching and learning.
 As a community we are planning for all contingencies, including the possibility of school closure.
-This new section of our school website provides an overview of the planning we have completed so far.
+This section of our school website provides an overview of the planning we have completed so far.

 Our teachers have met in their year level teams to create new daily structures for teaching and learning, and to develop sequences of lessons that will be made available to students and their families via Connect and paper workbooks in the event of a school closure.

 The instructions from the Department of Education state that students whose parents have chosen to keep them home, without seeking medical advice, will not be provided curriculum work and activities.
 The priority for staff is to maintain focus on classroom learning programs.
-However, your child can currently access homework tasks via Connect to support their learning as well as access some of the ideas provided in this section.

 How will our staff support student learning?